watermelonisred/tp/docs/DeveloperGuide.md

          Use case ends.

-**Use case: List consultations**

-**MSS**

-1. User requests to list all consultations (optionally filtered by date).

-2. AddressBook retrieves the consultations that match the criteria.

-3. AddressBook displays the consultations in the UI.

-    Use case ends.

-**Extensions**

-* 2a.
-No consultations exist.

-    * 2a1.
-AddressBook shows message: No consultations found.

-         Use case ends.

-* 2b.
-No consultations exist for the specified date.

-    * 2b1.
-AddressBook shows message: No consultations found for <date>.

-         Use case ends.

 **Use case: Mark attendance**

 **MSS**

-1. User requests to mark attendance for a student by specifying student email, date, and attendance status.
+1. User requests to mark attendance for a student by specifying student nusnetid, date, and attendance status.

 2. AddressBook validates that the student exists and the date/status are valid.